Prepare now for wildfire season

 • Defensible Spacing – Clear brush 30 to 100 feet from your home.
 Keep your yard well-groomed and watered and remove old stumps and weak or diseased trees from your property.
 Keep flammable materials at least 30 feet away from the home.

 • Fireproof your rooftop and decks – The roof is the most vulnerable part of your home in a wildfire, due to drifting embers and sparks (a common cause of home ignition in wildfires).
+Wood decks, flammable furniture and floor mats, and wood fencing that attaches to a home are all ignition/fire spread sources that homeowners should consider fireproofing as well.

 • Home interior precautions – Consider installing a home sprinkler system if you live in a wildfire-prone area.
 Replace batteries in smoke detectors in every room of your home at least twice each year.

-For more information about insurance, contact NW Insurance Council at (800) 664-4942.
+For more information about Property & Casualty Insurance, contact NW Insurance Council at (800) 664-4942.

 View All Posts